-Designer behind Utopia & Utility
+Designer Behind Utopia & Utility / Pia Wüstenberg’s Journey in Craftsmanship

 Pia at the hotshop in Bohemia, Czechia

-Today the studio still works with a variety of artisans from back in 2011, and the range of collections at Utopia & utility is based on the skills of people that Pia has met over the past ten years or so.
+Today the studio still works with a variety of artisans from back in 2012, and the range of collections at Utopia & utility is based on the skills of people that Pia has met over the past ten years or so.
 “Over many years I have grown a network of artisans in Europe who make pieces for us.
 First I made the designs and found someone to make the pieces, today I work the other way around and often design pieces with a specific maker and skill in my mind”

 Utopia means to be at peace and